-1.10 Books
+1.11 Books

 All students of The Lir will have access to full services of Trinity's library.
-Additional reference materials and books may be acquired over the course of the year for the Student Resource Room at The Lir.
-Books must be read in the resource room and must not leave the room unless sanctioned by a teacher for use in a class.
+Additional reference materials and books will be acquired over the course of the year for the Student Resource Room at The Lir.
+Please check with Administration for details on how to access items from the Resource Room.
 Students will also be required to buy copies of set texts for classes and/or seminars as they will not be able to depend on the library or resource room for such texts.
 Reading lists for each class are available from the beginning of term and students should read as many of the texts as soon as they can.
 For further information about set texts, students should consult the teacher of the class concerned.
 Drama and theatre related books are mostly located on the first floor of the Ussher Library, but students will also need to use other parts of the library.
 The main catalogues are in the Berkeley Library, and the TCD library computer catalogue is available in every library.
-The Lir staff will organise an introduction to the use of the library in the first year of the course.